 A highly fit man who engaged in intensive exercise and training, the Blue Eagle was at his peak.
 Ever ready for battle he was just as able on land or in air with his combat abilities, having specialized training in aerial combat.
 He also had training in aircraft mechanics and tactical combat while working for the government, which he applied to his role as the Blue Eagle.

-Having his fathers latest adaption of his anti-gravity flying wings, the Blue Eagle could fly though the skies at varying heights and speeds.
+Having his father's latest adaption of his anti-gravity flying wings, the Blue Eagle could fly though the skies at varying heights and speeds.
 Most of his costumes throughout his career also offered some form of minor protection against physical assault.
-However his last costume which was designed and given to him by his father, had more capacity for protection and power supply for the artificial wings.
+However, his last costume which was designed and given to him by his father, had more capacity for protection and power supply for the artificial wings.

 Weapons and Paraphernalia

 The Blue Eagle also used all manners of weapons from medieval times, spears, maces, hammers and axes where all within his ability to use as an expert.
 He carried a stylized eagle shield which helped deflect bullets and other projectiles and also a specialized helmet which offered aerial navigation capacities.
+He also at times wore a sound dampening helmet when he teamed up with Lady Lark.
+It also gave him protection against some head trauma.